lightningnetwork/lnd/lnrpc/README.md

      * Allows the caller to create a transaction with an arbitrary fan-out (many outputs).
   * NewAddress
-     * Returns a new addresses, the following address types are supported: pay-to-public-key-hash (p2pkh), pay-to-witness-key-hash (p2wkh), and nested-pay-to-witness-key-hash (np2wkh).
+     * Returns a new address, the following address types are supported: pay-to-public-key-hash (p2pkh), pay-to-witness-key-hash (p2wkh), and nested-pay-to-witness-key-hash (np2wkh).
   * ConnectPeer